Yao52368/AI-CUP-2019_task2/README.md

 + Step 2.
 Run AI-CUP-2019_task2.ipynb

-  + You can run the file in order and train the model by yourself.
+  + Run cells in order and you can train the model by yourself.

 + Step 3.
 Run with our well-trained model

   + Download [model](https://drive.google.com/open?id=1_IoF1hW-55WtoukyAsfNefeY5tHI4szW), create folder named "save" and put model in save/

+  + Run the source code without "Modify the model" and "Fine-tuning the model" cells

-  + Run load_model line in "Load and Save model" block in source code
+  + Run load_model line in "Load and Save model" cell in source code

+  + Testing with out model